 How do I set up my Gradebook?

-The Gradebook is the hub for all graded activities and points earned in your site.
-There are several settings you can set up for your Gradebook, such as
+The Gradebook is the hub for all graded activities and points earned by students in your site.
+There are several settings you can configure for your Gradebook, such as

 Go to Gradebook.